 The Profile tab is the main tab of the user's profile, that displays personal details and custom data saved for this user.

 Admins can edit most of the data stored for the user, by clicking the Edit button on the top left corner.
+Note that some fields are updated exclusively via social network connections and may not be updated in Identity Access.
+For a full list, see Profile JS.

 The tab is divided into cards.
 Depending on your site implementation, the following cards may be available: